JakeBGitHub/RickandMortyWebApp/README.md

 **Adding new characters to the catalogue**:
 `@app.route('/character', methods=['POST'])`

 Posts a new character to the catalogue.
-Must specify the character ID and name.
+The desired character ID and name must be specified.

-One can make a POST request by using he curl command:
+One can make a POST request by using the curl command:

 ```
 curl -i -H "Content-Type: application/json" -X POST -d '{"id":494, "name":"Dummy Character"}' https://www.rickandmortyapp.co.uk/character